Tetsuto Yamada: International career

-Yamada represented the Japan national baseball team in the 2014 MLB Japan All-Star Series, 2015 exhibition games against Europe, 2015 WBSC Premier12, 2016 exhibition games against Chinese Taipei, 2016 exhibition games against Mexico and Netherlands, 2017 World Baseball Classic, 2018 MLB Japan All-Star Series and 2019 WBSC Premier12.
+Japanese national team

+On October 9, 2015, Yamada was named to the Japanese national team, Samurai Japan, for the inaugural WBSC Premier12, in which Japan won the bronze medal.
+He again represented Japan in the 2019 WBSC Premier12.
+He struggled offensively for most of the tournament, but drove in two runs in the team's penultimate game and hit a three-run homer in the championship game to help Japan win the tournament for the first time.
+He represented Japan in the 4th World Baseball Classic held in March 2017.
+He played primarily as the designated hitter in the leadoff spot, and hit two home runs in one game against Cuba in the second round, becoming the eighth batter in tournament history to do so.
+He was selected to represent Japan in the 5th World Baseball Classic before the start of the 2023 season.

-On October 10, 2018, he was selected at the 2018 MLB Japan All-Star Series.
+On October 10, 2018, he was selected to play in the 2018 MLB Japan All-Star Series.

-On October 1, 2019, he was selected to Team Japan for the 2019 WBSC Premier12.

 In 2021, Yamada played for Team Japan at the 2020 Olympics in Tokyo.
 Overall, he went 7-for-20 with a home run and seven RBIs, starting in all five games the team played.
-He hit a 3-run home run in the third inning of a 7-4 win over Mexico.
+He hit a 3-run home run in the third inning of a 7–4 win over Mexico.
 His bases-loaded double in the semifinal round against South Korea gave Japan a 5-2 lead, which they maintained and secured a spot in the final.
 In the gold medal match versus the United States, he scored the second of two runs in Japan's 2-0 victory.
 Yamada was named the Tokyo 2020 MVP by the World Baseball Softball Confederation.

+Overturned home run in the 2017 WBC

+During the fourth round of the 2017 World Baseball Classic, in the fourth inning of a game against Cuba, Yamada hit a ball to left field that was caught by a junior high school student in the stands.
+The hit was initially ruled a home run, but upon replay review the call was overturned and it was ruled a double instead.
+Following the play, the student received a large amount of criticism on the internet, and users identified his Twitter account.
+Comments about the incident falsely attributed to Yamada were also spread on the internet.

+After the game, Yamada did comment on the play, saying that he did not mind the student catching the ball, and expressed his desire for the boy to continue to attend baseball games.